pudly/schmopera-hugo/content/articles/and-she-was-an-opera-singer.md

 date = "2016-04-02T19:50:00+01:00"
 lastmod = "2016-04-04T10:04:00+01:00"
 publishDate = "2016-04-04T09:50:00+01:00"
 short_description = "She got bored with Sérannes, and began an affair with a young woman, whose parents responded by shipping the girl off to a convent.
-Julie responded in turn by stealing the body of a dead nun, putting it in her lover's bed, and setting the convent on fire so they both could escape.
-Three months later, Julie's lover had had enough, and she went back to mum and dad.
-Julie had been charged for her crimes in absentia, but the authorities apparently didn't catch her because they thought she really was a man." slug = "and-she-was-an-opera-singer" title = "....AND she was an opera singer"
+Julie responded in turn by stealing the body of a dead nun, putting it in her lover&#039;s bed, and setting the convent on fire so they both could escape.
+Three months later, Julie&#039;s lover had had enough, and she went back to mum and dad.
+Julie had been charged for her crimes in absentia, but the authorities apparently didn&#039;t catch her because they thought she really was a man." slug = "and-she-was-an-opera-singer" title = "....AND she was an opera singer"
 +++